Common questions about prostate cancer screening

 See a sample Confirm MDx results report and learn more about interpreting it.

-The Oncotype DX GPS test results determine if you may be a candidate for interventional therapy or if active surveillance could be appropriate.
+The Genomic Prostate Score test results determine if a patient may be a candidate for interventional therapy or if active surveillance could be appropriate.
 The test predicts prostate cancer specific metastasis (spread outside the prostate), mortality (death caused by prostate cancer) and risk of harboring adverse pathology.
-While you should always review your test results with your healthcare provider, Oncotype DX GPS results are provided as a Genomic Prostate Score (GPS) between 0 and 100.
-This score can provide information about your:
+GPS results are provided as a Genomic Prostate Score (GPS) between 0 and 100.
+This score can provide information about the:

 - Likelihood of freedom from high grade and/or non- organ-confined disease.